jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - RAM: 8GB (4GB should be enough for a server running Linux without a GUI)
 - Graphics: Intel Arc A series or newer, Nvidia GTX16/RTX20 series or newer (Excluding GTX1650), **AMD is NOT recommended**.

 Intel Drivers are much easier to install on Linux, with many distributions including them by default.
-If you do not need CUDA for other applications, it is highly recommended that you stick iwht Intel Graphics on Linux.
+If you do not need CUDA for other applications, it is highly recommended that you stick with Intel Graphics on Linux.

 ### Low Power Servers